 As part of this year’s homecoming celebration, we are delighted to include a few events highlighting the 50th anniversary of Adventist archaeology in Jordan.

 Walla Walla University’s involvement in the 50th anniversary of Adventist archaeology in the Middle East actually began with the graduation in 1947 (70 years ago) of Siegfried Horn, the dean of Adventist archaeology.

 Horn went on to set in motion one of the oldest, most long-lived, continuously running archaeological projects anywhere in the Middle East, the Madaba Plains Project (MPP).
 The project began auspiciously, having been set to start on June 5, 1967 at the site of Hesban in Jordan.
 All excavation activities were upstaged by the first day of hostilities in the Six Day War in Israel/Palestine and so the excavation actually opened over a year later in July 1968.
 The three major MPP sites of Hesban, ʿUmayri, and Jalul have fielded a total of 56 excavation seasons and engaged more than 2,200 participants from around the world.
 In 1987 (30 years ago), WWU joined the Madaba Plains Project consortium excavations at Tall al-ʿUmayri, Jordan, supporting the project through financial contributions and intra-campus collaboration (Theology, Engineering, English, History, Art), as well as seeing a total of more than 100 WWU students, staff, and faculty (many repeat offenders) on this project over the years.
-We would like to invite as many of these participants as possible to join us for a variety of celebratory events over the course of the Alumni weekend, 2018.

 In addition to the Madaba Plains Project, WWU-connected individuals are also part of other recent initiatives in Jordan: